The OpenSSL / “Heartbleed” Bug: Biggest “Hack” Yet?

 It should be noted that the version of OpenSSL released this past week has corrected the flaw, but the key question is how fast servers all over the internet can updated or patched.
 The other, perhaps even “keyer” question, is whether any bad guys discovered this same flaw over the past 24 months, and put it to deleterious use.

 Since there haven’t been massive reports of drained accounts or spurious charges, it’s possible this wasn’t a widely-known security lapse.
-Or it’s possible lots of information has been surreptitiously drained already, and is floating around on black markets for later use.

 It’s a situation that will require further, and ongoing, attention on everyone’s part for a good long while.
 What can you do now?
 There are a couple of schools of thoughts, from “change all your passwords now” to “wait until the servers are secure before changing your passwords.”